-Your beneficiary may authorize someone other than themselves to speak with MetLife, if verbal consent is given by the beneficiary for MetLife to speak with that individual.
-Any forms would still need to be signed by the beneficiary.
+Your Beneficiary may authorize another individual to speak with MetLife by giving verbal consent for MetLife to speak with that individual.
+Any forms would still need to be Signed by the Beneficiary.
 Contact the MetLife claims representative for more information.

-Your beneficiary may designate someone to handle their affairs.
-A power of attorney or guardian would need to be appointed and that documentation would need to be on file with MetLife.
-Contact the MetLife claims representative for more information
+Your Beneficiary may designate a power of attorney or guardian by providing written documentation to be held on file with MetLife.
+Contact the MetLife claims representative for more information.